Quilter, author, tutor, and columnist, Jan T Urquhart Baillie has been sharing her passion for quilting for more than 30 years.

 Sometimes when you lie the next patch on top, you see that the underneath seam isn't straight enough.

-- Cut a straight side to place against the already pieced area, sew to the existing patches.
+- Sew a new scrap on.
+Cut a straight side to place against the already pieced area, sew to the existing patches.

 - Press out to the edge, trim away the excess.